Official scripts of India: Gurmukhi Script

 The Gurmukhi script (ਗੁਰਮੁਖੀ) is the official script for the Punjabi language in Punjab, and Delhi.

 Kannada Script

 The Kannada script is the official script for the Kannada language in Karnataka.

 Latin Script

 The Latin Script is the official script for the English language in Union Government of India and its states like Arunachal Pradesh, Meghalaya, Mizoram, Nagaland, Tripura, Andaman and Nicobar Islands.

 Malayalam Script

 The Malayalam script is the official script for the Malayalam language in Kerala.

 Meitei Script

 The Meitei script (ꯃꯩꯇꯩ ꯃꯌꯦꯛ) is the officially mandated script for the Meitei language of Manipur, replacing the Bengali script, albeit with some allowance for parallel use.
 It is also used in Assam for the Meitei language.

 Odia script

 The Odia script is the official script for the Odia language in Odisha.

 Ol Chiki Script

-The Ol Chiki script (ᱚᱞ ᱪᱤᱠᱤ, Santali pronunciation: [ɔl tʃiki], ɔl 'writing', tʃiki 'symbol') is the official script for the Santali language in West Bengal, as well as in the neighboring state of Jharkhand.
+The Ol Chiki script (ᱚᱞ ᱪᱤᱠᱤ, Santali pronunciation: [ɔl tʃiki], ɔl 'writing', tʃiki 'symbol') is the official script for the Santali language in Jharkhand and West Bengal.